*Beginning June 13, 2018 with Dr. Katherine Chung, ND!*

-Facial Acupuncture Rejuvenation is a constitutional approach to treating the tone and skin health of the face.
+Facial Acupuncture Rejuvenation (aka Cosmetic Acupuncture) is a constitutional approach to treating the tone and skin health of the face.
 Not only are local points and manual techniques used, but also points are used to treat your whole body in order to achieve balance and renewal of your health.

-Fine needles are placed at a variety of acupuncture points on the face, neck and around the eyes to stimulate the body’s natural energies, or Qi.
+Fine needles are placed at a variety of acupuncture points on the face, neck and around the eyes to stimulate the body’s natural energies (Qi).
 Since muscle groups are addressed as well as the acupuncture points, the face lifts itself, via the acupuncture points, is through the muscles’ toning and tightening action.
 The needles also stimulate blood and circulation, which improves facial color and brings more radiance to the skin.

 Facial Acupuncture Rejuvenation is non-invasive, non-toxic, less costly than surgical procedures, and draws upon ancient Chinese wisdom for longevity, beauty and balance.

-– excerpts by permission from Mary Elizabeth Wakefield and the Chi-Akra Center
+– excerpts by permission from Mary Elizabeth Wakefield, the Chi-Akra Center, and Virginia Doran.

 Is Facial Acupuncture for Everyone?